Do you know a woman who is being abused? A legal rights handbook

 If LAO rejects your application, you can:

-- Appeal the decision.
-This means that you disagree with the decision and want to ask someone with more authority to review it.
+• Appeal the decision.
+This means that you disagree with the decision and want someone with more authority to review it.

-- Go to court and ask for an order that the government pay for your lawyer.
+• Go to court and ask for an order that the government pay for your lawyer.
 The court might make this type of order if you cannot afford a lawyer and you need one to have a fair trial.
+But this order is hard to get.

 You might also want to talk to someone at a shelter or a community legal clinic.
-They can get you a certificate that gives you 2 hours of free legal advice with a lawyer.
-You can get one certificate for family advice and another one for immigration advice.
+They can try to get you a certificate that gives you 2 hours of free legal advice.
 See Legal Aid certificates.

-If you are not able to hire a lawyer, you might be able to get help from duty counsel at court.
+If you cannot hire a lawyer, you might be able to get help from duty counsel at court.
 Duty counsel are free lawyers for people with a low income and who do not have their own lawyer.
 They will only help you on the day you are in court.

 Duty counsel cannot represent you at a trial, but they may help you to: